mjwhitta/vpns/README.md

 There is minimal configuration support.
 Simply put the preferred VPN in `$HOME/.config/vpn/vpn.conf` to set the default VPN.
 You can also specify the index of the preferred PIA, VPNBook, or WindScribe gateway in `$HOME/.config/vpn/pia.conf`, etc...
-The following command will help with that:
+The following commands will help with that:

 ```